2024

 PostDoc

-We are looking for an enthusiastic young researcher (ideally who has just obtained the PhD diploma, or about to), willing to join an interdisciplinary environment involving interactions between physicists and biologists (respectively located at the Institut de Biologie Paris Seine-IBPS/Developmental Biology Laboratory and Institut de Biologie Paris Seine/Laboratoire Jean Perrin).
+Candidate profile: We are looking for an enthusiastic young researcher (ideally who has recently obtained the PhD diploma, or about to), willing to join an interdisciplinary environment involving interactions between physicists (Lea-Laetitia Pontani, Elie Wandersman and Raphaël Voituriez, LJP /Institut de Biologie Paris Seine-IBPS, Sorbonne University) and biologists (Manuel Thery and Laurent Blanchoin, Cytomorpholab, IPGG, Paris).
+The experiments will mainly be carried out at LJP, with a preliminary transfer of skills from the IPGG (purified protein mix, surface patterns).

 Requirements: